Sorrell and Son (1934 film): Critical reception

+The Daily Film Renter wrote: "Powerfully emotional, gripping, and intensely human.
+Outstanding for moving performance by H. B. Warner, with other principals playing up strongly to star.
+Beautifully mounted and handled with fine restraint.
+Exceptional in dramatic and emotional appeal, picture ranks as unqualified box-office for halls of all grades."

 The New York Times wrote "Warwick Deeping's novel, Sorrell and Son, which was produced as a silent film about seven years ago, is now to be seen at the Mayfair in talking-picture form.
 It was made by the British and Dominions concern under the supervision of Herbert Wilcox.
 It gives a faithful transcription...but in an episodic fashion, which often causes the story to be somewhat abrupt in its development.
 H.B.
 Warner, who acted Captain Sorrell in the mute edition, again plays the rôle in the current offering; and if his acting is not always as restrained as one might wish, it is frequently affecting.
 And after all, the author himself piled on the agony, a fact which gives both Mr. Warner and Mr. Wilcox an excuse to overemphasize the depiction of the hardships and misfortunes of the ex-British officer.
 Although there were disappointing spots in the Brenon film, its continuity was infinitely better than the present work, and also the silent production had the advantage of many impressive glimpses of London, the upper reaches of the Thames and the English countryside.
-Admitting that Mr. Wilcox gives an occasional flash of a charming country town, there are not enough of such views...The tragic note in the end is touched upon with laudable reticence";.
+Admitting that Mr. Wilcox gives an occasional flash of a charming country town, there are not enough of such views...The tragic note in the end is touched upon with laudable reticence."

 TV Guide noted "Warner is nearly perfect in his portrayal of the broken man who refuses to give in, although choppy editing hinders the overall effect."